harunalbayrak/go-bist-app/README.md

 # Todo
 - Some routes and endpoints will be designed.
 - UI will be designed and implemented.
+(Wireframe)
+- Models will be designed.
+- Static files will be added to the web folder.
+- Swagger entegration will be made.
+- CronJob function will be designed and implemented.
+- Indicators will be added.
+- Telegram entegration.
+- Twitter entegration.

 # Resources
 - https://github.com/gofiber/fiber